-7.5.2.
-Effect of a Less Aggressive Processor Figure 25 shows the performance of VPC and TTC predictors on a less aggressive baseline processor that has a 20-stage pipeline, 4-wide fetch/issue/retire rate, 128-entry instruction window, 16KB perceptron branch predictor, 4K-entry BTB, and 200-cycle memory latency.
-Similarly to our observation for C/C++ applications, since the less aggressive processor incurs a smaller penalty for a branch misprediction, improved indirect branch handling provides smaller performance improvements than in the baseline processor.
-However, VPC prediction still improves performance of Java applications by 11.1% on a less aggressive processor.
-In fact, all Java applications except xalan experience very close to or more than 10% performance improvement with VPC prediction.
-This is different from what we have seen for C/C++ applications on the less aggressive processor: some applications saw very large performance improvements with VPC prediction whereas others saw very small (less than 5% as shown in Figure 14).
+Fig. 17.
+VPC prediction versus TTC on a less aggressive processor.

+misprediction, improved indirect branch handling provides smaller performance improvements than in the baseline processor.
+However, VPC prediction still improves performance of Java applications by 11.1 percent on a less aggressive processor.
+In fact, all Java applications except xalan experience very close to or more than 10 percent performance improvement with VPC prediction.
+This is different from what we have seen for C/C++ applications on the less aggressive processor: some applications saw very large performance improvements with VPC prediction whereas others saw very small.
 Thus, we conclude that VPC prediction's performance improvements are very consistent across the Java applications on both aggressive and less aggressive baseline processors.